1952 Progressive National Convention: Media coverage

 The party pushed the FCC to order radio and television networks to grant and facilitate airtime of its nominees' acceptance speeches, taking advantage of the equal-time rule.
 While the networks granted the convention broadcast time during its convention, a spokesperson for the networks also clarified that the FCC had only directed them to give equal time to candidates and not party organizations.
 Besides the equal-time rule mandated coverage, the press generally gave little notice to the convention.
+This was in contrast to the gavel-to-gavel coverage that networks afforded the two major party conventions.